 If your aged care home doesn't provide acceptable care or services, the Department of Social Services may issue the home with a notice or a sanction that requires them to fix the problem.

-For more information on how to make a complaint, go to My Aged Care at www.myagedcare.gov.au or call 1800 550 552.
+For more information on how to make a complaint, call My Aged Care on 1800 200 422 or visit myagedcare.gov.au.